Date & Time

 - Week 1: Introduction to research for self-employment opportunities and economic development

 - Week 2: NAICS & industry segmentation; narrative industry reports

 - Week 5: Benchmarking financial data

 - Week 7: Consumer spending and psychographics; mapping market data

 - Week 8: Conclusion of industries, competition, financial benchmarking, and markets

 - Week 9: spring break

-- Week 10: Trade literature searching; trade associations
+- Week 10: Review & practice on industries, competition, financial benchmarking, and markets; Trade literature searching; trade associations

-- Week 11: Social networks and review sites as research tools
+- Week 12: Social networks as research tools; trade data

 Upon successful completion of this course, students will be able to: